Integration of Varbase with Storybook

 ## When Adding or Changing Stories

-Important to run the `ddev yarn storybook:gen` command for all new or changed stories.
+Run the `ddev yarn storybook:gen` command whenever stories are added or changed to regenerate all stories.

 ```yaml